“I look forward to each day now with great joy, and it just keeps getting better and better!”

 - “I just don’t want to lose my career.”

 - “I don’t want my wife to take away the kids.”

 - “I don’t want to die.
-I’ve already overdosed twice.”
+I’ve already overdosed in the past.”

 - “I want my mom to stop nagging me about my drinking habits.”

 - “I don’t want to go to jail.”